Gauss-Jordan Elimination

 (3)

-is then the matrix inverse of A. The procedure is numerically unstable unless pivoting (exchanging rows and columns as appropriate) is used.
+.
+The procedure is numerically unstable unless pivoting (exchanging rows and columns as appropriate) is used.
 Picking the largest available element as the pivot is usually a good choice.

 No comments: